Communication Skills in Preparing for Work

 Prior knowledge that will help with this topic

-• Basic literacy and numeracy skills: The ability to read and understand instructions, complete forms, and perform simple calculations.
+• Basic literacy and numeracy skills, as you will need to read and write responses and possibly handle simple data.

 Key Terminology